Contemporary Issues in Human Rights and Cultural Diversity

 Requisites for this module

-* Gain satisfactory knowledge and understanding of the normative foundations of human rights.
+Have gained a satisfactory knowledge and understanding of the concept of culture and its relevance for the theory and practice of human rights.

-* Gain a satisfactory knowledge and understanding of the relationship between religion and human rights.
+Have gained a satisfactory knowledge and understanding of historical and contemporary relationship between religion and the doctrine of human rights.

 - Niaz A. Shah. (no date) 'Women's Human Rights in the Koran: An Interpretive Approach', in Human Rights Quarterly: The Johns Hopkins University Press.

 - Gilbert, G. (2008) 'The cultural and political autonomy of minorities', in L'Observatuer des Nations Unies. vol. 23, pp.225-250